 The questions for shame are: Who (or what) has been hurt? and What must be made right?
 These questions help you stand upright and use shame honorably; you won’t be painfully shame-filled or guilt-ridden; instead, you’ll have a compassionate sense of ethics, the courage to judge and supervise your own conduct, and the strength to amend your behaviors without inflating or deflating your ego unnecessarily.
 When you successfully navigate through your authentic shame, you’ll feel proud of yourself, and you’ll move naturally into happiness and contentment.

 When shame arises in response to your own authentic and addressable flaws or missteps, it flows appropriately (and often a step or two in front of your behavior).
-If you welcome your appropriate shame, you’ll stop yourself before you do something crazy, before you say the wrong thing, or before you enter into unhealthy behaviors or relationships.
+If you welcome your appropriate shame, you’ll stop yourself before you do something foolish, before you say the wrong thing, or before you enter into unhealthy behaviors or relationships.

 Authentic and appropriate shame will help you turn away from your own maliciousness, charlatanism, and thievery – even when no one’s looking.
 It will keep you punctual, polite, and upstanding, and it will lead you gently but firmly away from the path of temptation.
 Authentic shame will stand at your inner boundary and monitor everything going out of your soul and everything occurring within it.
 With its honorable assistance, you’ll become a conscientious and well-moderated asset to yourself and our world.
 As a result, you’ll experience authentic self-respect – which will lead you time and time again to true contentment and happiness.
 Hah!
 I’ll bet you’ve never heard that before.
 Shame is good?